-Please bring a current sketchbook or 3D experiments that are an important aspect of your creative output.
+Please bring a current sketchbook, individual sketches, in progress work, and/or 3D experiments that are an important aspect of your creative output.
 These items:

-- should be a current reflection of your creative journey; a visual documentation of your brainstorming and creative process. - can consist of in-process drawings, experiments, photographs, collages, cut outs, written personal reflections and other kinds of writing/creative responses.
-Your sketchbook does not have to be an entirely filled notebook a few sketches are fine. - do not count toward the total number of portfolio pieces you present.
-These are in addition to the nine required portfolio pieces.
+- should be a current reflection of your creative journey; a visual documentation of your brainstorming, investigations, and creative process. - can consist of in-process drawings, experiments, photographs, collages, cut outs, or other creations you'd like to share.
+Your sketchbook does not have to be an entirely filled notebook a few sketches are fine.

+• do not count toward the total number of portfolio pieces you present.
+These are in addition to the seven required portfolio pieces.